brainhack-school2020/ADHDsubtypes_project/README.md

 ## Progress overview

 As of may 26 2020; the data has been preprocessed and organized into pandas dataframes.
+As of may 29 2020; the jupyter notebook for data visualization is well advanced; and we are working on our SNF.

 ## Tools I learned during this project